MarioLisbona/CA-T1A1-workbook/README.md

 #iterate over key and value in full skillset.
 If current key is not in candidate_skill_set
 #then print skill and points to screen.

-#if else here is to to print the singular 'point' for pythons.
+#if else here is to to print the singular 'point' for python skill.
 The rest of the skils use the plural 'points'
 for key, value in full_skill_set.items():
     if not key in candidate_skill_set:
         if key == "python":